omni-us/jsonargparse/README.rst

 Some notes about the support for automatic adding of arguments are:

+- Nested types are supported as long as at least one child type is supported.

-- The supported type hints are: :code:`str`, :code:`bool`, :code:`int`,
+- The supported types are: :code:`str`, :code:`bool`, :code:`int`,
-  :code:`float`, :code:`list`, :code:`dict` (only with :code:`str` keys),
-  :code:`Any`, :code:`Union`, :code:`Enum` and :code:`Optional`.
+  :code:`float`, :code:`list`, :code:`Any`, :code:`Union` and :code:`Optional`.

+- :code:`dict` with :code:`str` keys is supported for any level of nesting.
+  :code:`int` keys are also supported but only up to the first level of nesting.

+- :code:`Enum` is supported but only up to the first level of nesting.

-- There is partial support for :code:`tuple` even though they can't be represented in json distinguishable from a list.
-Tuples are only supported without nesting and for fixed number of elements.
+- There is partial support for :code:`tuple` and :code:`set` even though they can't be represented in json distinguishable from a list.
+They are only supported without nesting and in the case of tuple for a fixed number of elements.
 Each element position can have its own type and will be validated as such.
-In command line arguments, config files and environment variables tuples are represented as a list.
+In command line arguments, config files and environment variables tuples and sets are represented as a list.

-- Nested types are supported as long as at least one child type is supported.

 - All positional arguments must have a type, otherwise the add arguments functions raise an exception.